Kick On

 The ranch was used once used only for cattle grazing before being planted to vines.
 This vineyard was planted in 1991 by Bob Stevens to Pinot Noir and Chardonnay.
 Some are on rootstock, some on their own roots.
 Steve Lyons bought the vineyard in 2007 and expanded the acreage by one third to 108 acres.
 Now it has Chardonnay, Riesling, Pinot Noir and a new planting of Gruner Veltliner.

-The soils here are marine-based, generally very sandy loams.
-Numerous series of soils exist, but the most common are the Chamise soils, which are, typically, well-drained and rest above deep gravelly beds of silt, clay and sand.
-The other soil series that is widely found is the Elder series.
-These originated from alluvium deposits derived from sandstone.
+The soils here are marine-based, generally very sandy loams resting above deep beds of gravelly alluvial deposits.
 Along with the wine and fog, these poor soils stress the vines, resulting in grapes of greater flavor and concentration.